 Media can park in any lot on campus, excluding fire lanes, handicapped spaces or reserved parking spots.
 Media parking permits also are not valid in metered parking spaces.

-Permits picked up at the News & Information office must be returned upon leaving campus.
-For pick-up and return, we are located at in the Strategy, Marketing, Communications and Admissions office at 12443 Research Parkway, Suite 301, in the Central Florida Research Park, adjacent to campus.
-Click here for a map.
+Permits picked up at the UCF Communications office must be returned upon leaving campus.
+For pick-up and return, we are located at in the Communications and Marketing division office at 12443 Research Parkway, Suite 301, in the Central Florida Research Park, adjacent to campus.
+Click for a campus map.

 The State of Florida has the broadest public records and open meeting laws in the country.
 Since the University of Central Florida is a public university, most of the activities and materials of our work fall under Florida’s “sunshine” laws.

-All media requests for public records should go through the UCF News & Information office, where we’ll be happy to assist you.
+All media requests for public records should go through the UCF Communications office, where we’ll be happy to assist you.